strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/dependencies.md

 Strapi v4 uses scoped packages, prefixed with `@strapi/`.
 :::

-To migrate dependencies to Strapi v4, update all references to Strapi packages using the new names found in the following table, and make sure the version number in `package.json` is up-to-date.
+To migrate dependencies to Strapi v4, update references to Strapi packages using the new names found in the following table, and make sure the version number in `package.json` is up-to-date.

+The table highlights new and removed packages:

-Packages with a ✨ emoji before their name have a new name in Strapi v4.
+* Packages with a ✨ emoji before their name have a new name in Strapi v4.

-Some packages, identified with the ❌  emoji, have been removed from Strapi v4 and all references to these packages should be removed from the code.
+* Some packages, identified with the ❌  emoji, have been removed from Strapi v4 and all references to these packages should be removed from the code.

 | Package name in Strapi v3          | Package name in Strapi v4             |
 | ---------------------------------- | ------------------------------------- |